Student Code of Conduct

 Including arrest, pending criminal charges, or adjudication of any violation of state or federal laws not otherwise enumerated herein.

-Possession of firearms, explosives, dangerous chemicals, or other dangerous weapon in violation of state or federal law, including M.G.L.
+Possession of firearms, explosives, dangerous chemicals, or other dangerous weapons in violation of state or federal law, including M.G.L.
 Chapter 269, Section 10(J), or possession of a reasonable facsimile, simulated or prop firearm or weapon.
 For additional information, consult the College’s Prohibition of Weapons Policy.

 32. Other Policies